395t/coding-assignment-week-8-vit-1/src/LeVit/README.md

 The major changes done is making the LeVit model flexible for training on any dataset.
 Other small modifications were done to run the model locally.

+The LeVit model was finetuned by changing various parameters like learning rate, dropout, warm restarts, batch size, etc.

 Steps to run the model are :

 `git clone https://github.com/rwightman/pytorch-image-models.git`